gzito/jamengine/README.md

 Leave default settings as they are and click **Configure**.

-Choose your Visual Studio toolchain and select Win32 as platform.
+Choose your Visual Studio toolchain and select Win32 or x64 as platform.
 Then click **Generate**.
 Lastly open Visual Studio Project and you are done.

 ## Tests
-The project has been tested as static win32 library on Windows 10.
-The x64 build hasn't been tested yet.
+The project has been tested as static library on Windows 10.

 Also library wasn't tested on other platforms, but should work on Linux.